Relax together, no alcohol needed.

 Q: Is kava alcoholic?

 A: Nope.
 It’s non-alcoholic.
-Kava is a natural relaxant — it can make your tongue tingle and your head feel a little fuzzy.
+Kava is a natural relaxant, it can make your tongue tingle and helps you feel relaxed, while still feeling clear-headed.
 It’s a great social drink with no hangover and no agro.

 Q: What does kava do?